AndrewRathbun/WMIParserStr/README.md

 ## Console output:

-When running this tool with or without any of the optional switches, the tool will print output similar to the example below to the console.
+When running this tool with or without any optional switches, the tool will print output similar to the example below to the console.

 ```
 Total Bindings: 22